MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/grid.md

 This article walks you through identifying CSS grids on a website and debugging grid layout issues using customizable grid overlays.

-The examples used in the figures in this article are taken from the following webpages:
+The examples used in the images in this article are taken from the following webpages:

 * [Fruit box](https://jec.fyi/demo/css-grid-fruit)
 * [Snack box](https://jec.fyi/demo/css-grid-snack)